arsjobus/practice-fastapi-project/ReadMe.md

 ## Purpose

-To clone and practice writing FastAPI from scratch
+To clone and practice writing FastAPI services from scratch in Python.

 ## Quick Start